 The Golden Rules of Motherhood: Don't wear a short dress to an indoor play centre.
 If Dad packed the nappy bag, double-check it.
-And make a plan of attack when you're packing for a flight...
+And make a plan of snack attacks when you're packing for a flight...

 1. Variety is key